Kick The Training Wheels Off With These Frequently Asked Questions

 Is FB4K a 501c3 non-profit?
 Can I contribute financially to FB4K and help get more bikes to kids?

 Yes.
 And yes.
 We are a registered non-profit so 100% of your contribution is tax deductible.
 (You will receive a receipt from us for all contributions.)
 We gladly accept contributions of any size.
 We spend somewhere in the neighborhood of $25 to get each bike in tip top shape, so your donation will help get more bikes to more kids.
 Visit our Financial Donations page where you will be able to make a donation online using your credit card.
-Or, if you would rather, you can send a check to our mailing address, also listed on our Contact page.

 I would like to volunteer my time to help.
 What can I do?

-We literally need thousands of volunteers to clean, repair, and help us give away 5000+ bikes each year.
+We literally need hundreds of volunteers to clean, repair, and help us give away bikes each year.
 We love people who have mad bike repair skills, but if you don’t have that ability, we still desperately need you.
 If you can wash and shine a bike, we need you.
 If you can, pump up tires we need you.
 If you can change tires and lube chains and hubs, we need you.
 If you can help us move, load, and unload bikes, we need you.

 How does my non-profit, community organization, church, or school get on FB4K’s radar so that we can be recipients of bikes?